-Preparing or changing your Will can seem like a daunting prospect, so to make things a bit easier, we’ve created a guide to leaving gifts in Wills and a Q and A brochure.
-You can also find answers to a number of frequently asked questions and further information on our website.
+Preparing or changing your will may seem like a daunting prospect but it needn’t be.
+We’ve created a guide to leaving gifts in wills and a Q&A leaflet.
+You can also find answers to a number of frequently asked questions (link to legacy FAQ page) on our website.